jarmokivekas/tuamk-thesis/doc/overview.md

-## Spectrum Monitoring
+## Spectrum Allocation

-Conventionally sections of the radio spectrum are allocated for use in a particular application, and the rights to transmit on those sections are licensed by a governing body.
-Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum may not be used continuously and in full. \cite{subramaniam15}
+Conventionally bands of the radio spectrum are allocated for use in a particular application, and the rights to transmit on those bands are licensed by a governing body.
+Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum may not be used continuously and in full.
+Faster data transmission rates and widespread use of radio-based communications\cite{subramaniam15}

-The Finnish Communications Regulatory Authority (FICORA) regulates the use of frequencies 9 kHz -- 400 GHz \cite{ficoraReg15}.
+The Finnish Communications Regulatory Authority (FICORA) is the governing body that handles spectrum allocation in Finland.
+FICORA regulates the use of frequencies 9 kHz -- 400 GHz \cite{ficoraReg15}.

+The International Telecommunications Union (ITU) is a United Nations specialized agency that allocates radio spectrum and satellite orbits.
+The ITU is involved in coordinating with national regulatory authorities to maintain cross-compatible radio regulations globally.

-Advances in radio technology allow the implementation of flexible radio systems that reduce underutilization of available RF spectrum
+Advances in radio technology allow the implementation of flexible radio systems that reduce underutilization of available RF spectrum.
 \cite{gronroos16}.
 Thanks to increased flexibility, transmission frequencies, bandwidth, and modulation schemes can be changed rapidly in a dynamic way in order to accommodate for changes in the available spectrum.
 Spectrum monitoring is a key technology when considering the